SArliss/number-facts/README.md

 Numbers: Fun and Facts

 # Description
-This webpage shows interesting facts abour numbers.
+This webpage uses a third party API to access interesting facts about numbers.
 User can choose if a search will be performed by:
 * Integer number, date (month/day) or year.
 * Integer number can return two types or response: trivia or math facts.
 * Date and year only return one type of response: trivia.